chicagocamps/chicagocamps.org/source/updates/2017-12-29-2018-events-schedule.html.markdown

 tags: chicago
 ---

-Feel free to <a href="/proposal/">submit a talk to UX Camp</a> or purchase tickets to UX Camp and/or Prototypes, Process &amp; Play.
-(Really great early rates right now!)

 Howdy friends of Chicago Camps and wayward internet travelers!
 With 2017 achieving its final days and 2018 upon us, we want to share our schedule with you.

 In 2018, we&#8217;re planning on holding 3 events and we&#8217;d love to see you at all of them!
 Here&#8217;s the schedule: